devketanpro/broccoli/README.md

 cd broccoli
 ```

+3. Update environment variables:

+Also create `.env` from `.env.example` file and update API_KEY with valid value from [platform.openai.com](https://platform.openai.com/account/api-keys)

-3. Build the Docker image using the following command:
+4. Build the Docker image using the following command:

 ```commandline
 make build
 ```

-4. Once the image is built, run the Docker container using the following command:
+5. Once the image is built, run the Docker container using the following command:

 ```commandline
 make run
 ```

-5. The project will now be running on  `localhost:3000` .
+6. The project will now be running on  `localhost:3000` .

 ## Cleaning Up